 The job market awaiting new grads is a good one.
-Low unemployment, coupled with millions of job openings, means that many employers are having a hard time finding skilled talent for open roles.
+Low unemployment coupled with millions of job openings means many employers are having a hard time finding skilled talent for open roles.
 There are a lot of opportunities out there for workers with in-demand skills and experience.
 Of course, you might not have much of either yet.

-Yes, candidates who have relevant skills and experience do typically have an edge in the hiring process.
-However, employers look for other qualities and attributes, too, like outstanding interpersonal skills and a solid work ethic.
+Yes, candidates who have relevant skills and experience typically have an edge in the hiring process.
+However, employers look for other qualities and attributes, too, like enthusiasm about starting a career and a fresh perspective and ideas.

 If you’re like most new grads, you’re under pressure — self-imposed or otherwise — to find employment soon after graduation.
 That can lead you to make hasty (and poor) decisions when applying for jobs or considering job offers.

-You’ll feel a lot more confident about the whole job search process if you do some homework before you send out your resume.
+You’ll feel a lot more confident about the whole job search process if you do some homework before you start sending out your resume.
 Research by our company shows that many factors go into job satisfaction — from company culture to the challenge that work provides.
 Figure out which factors are most important to you.
 Then, as you evaluate job openings, determine which opportunities are most likely to provide the factors you value.

 Be realistic, though.
-There is no “perfect” job or company, and holding out for one is a mistake.
+There is no perfect job or company, and holding out for one is a mistake.

-2. Be open to exploring different on-ramps to your career
+2. Explore different on-ramps to your career

 3. Don’t fear the pivot